About Sonoma Wire Works

 In 2013, Sonoma developed a low latency audio (LLA™) solution for Android devices, and has been in talks with several major handheld device manufacturers, and other interested parties, regarding making Android a viable platform for real-time audio processing (e.g. guitar amp models and effects, input monitoring during recording, etc.).

-2014 is a busy year!
-Sonoma is planning to launch a completely rebuilt DrumCore 4 plug-in (AAX/VST3/AU), the next generation of GuitarJacks (GuitarJack Stage, GuitarJack Mini and StudioJack Mini), start RiffWorks 3 development and much more.
+2014 and 2015 are busy development years!
+Sonoma plans to launch a completely rebuilt DrumCore 4 plug-in (AAX/VST3/AU), the next generation of GuitarJacks (GuitarJack Stage, GuitarJack Mini and StudioJack Mini for Mac/Win/Mobile), start RiffWorks 3 development and much more.